 For Babies, Toddlers and Preschoolers, we offer up early literacy activities for caregivers to share with children.
 These activities align the American Library Association’s Every Child Ready to Read II (ECRR2) which encourages caregivers and parents to share with children five behaviors essential to developing language and pre-reading skills: reading, talking, singing, writing, playing.
-We also include some STEM ideas so that are activities align with the Youth Services Section of the Wisconsin Library Association’s 2016 Early Literacy Calendar created by Youth Services librarians across Wisconsin.
+We also include some STEM ideas so that our activities align with the Youth Services Section of the Wisconsin Library Association’s 2017 Early Literacy Calendar created by Youth Services librarians across Wisconsin.

 We bet readers and listeners will have plenty of insights and observations of their own to share as well!

 The books and questions are listed in chronological order (September – May) for each group.